GameServerManagers/LinuxGSM-Docs/force-update.md

-Previously known as `update-restart`, `force-update` is a command acting just like [[update]] except it will stop your server, start the update process even if no update appears to be available, then start it back.
+Force update ([[SteamCMD]] only) bypasses the [[update]] check and runs the [[SteamCMD]] update regardless of if there is an update or not.
+This will run a [[SteamCMD]] update and restart the game server.

-It's pretty useful if you're restarting your server on a daily basis with [[cronjobs]] for example, you can just check for updates at the same time without having issues with multiple cronjobs running at the same time.
+Force update is a useful feature for admins that restart there server on a daily with [[cronjobs]].
+It allows LinuxGSM to check for updates while restarting the server.

 ## Commands

-`./gameserver force-update`
+Standard: `./gameserver force-update`

-`./gameserver fu`
+Short: `./gameserver fu`

+> note: force-update was previously known as `update-restart`,